The Whale Decides

 It’s not a baby, under my

 from the cold

 So I can take pictures of a 100-year

 on the burnished trail

 Today I woke to two feet of new snow on the ground, and being a lover of the lacy white stuff (excitedly digging out my cross-country skis), I thought of my time on the ice with whalers in Pt.
 Hope, Alaska and a poem I had written from that experience.

 Indigenous cultures of Alaska still hunt and fish as a way of life, melding the conveniences of the modern world with their old ways and traditions.
 It was in the early 90’s I traveled to Barrow and Pt.
 Hope for the spring whale hunts.
 Using a film camera, and not fully practiced on shooting in the glare of ice and snow, the above photo was taken.
 I actually like the graininess and dirt spots on the lens, giving it the feel of a time long past.

-The whale decides is a common phrase used by hunters to indicate it is not their explicit taking of the animal for sustenance that counts; rather more importantly, it is the animal deciding to give itself to the hunter.
-Living and dying, giving and taking are a part of the great circle of life, a fact that, in our modern world, we so easily forget.
+The whale decides is a common phrase used by hunters to indicate it is not their explicit taking of the animal for sustenance that counts; rather, more importantly, it is the animal deciding to give itself to the hunter.
+Living and dying, giving and taking is a part of the great circle of life, a fact that, in our modern world, we so easily forget.